facebook-no-script-alt

 Active learning involves engaging with the material in a way that promotes better retention and understanding.

 One effective method is to use flashcards to memorize drug names and classifications.
-Flashcards can be easily reviewed during short breaks which makes them a convenient tool for busy students.
+Flashcards can be easily reviewed during short breaks, which makes them a convenient tool for busy students.

 Mnemonics are another helpful technique, as they simplify complex information into easily remembered phrases.
 For example, the mnemonic “SLUDGE” (Salivation, Lacrimation, Urination, Diaphoresis, Gastrointestinal upset, Emesis) can help you remember the symptoms of cholinergic toxicity.